Louise Manny

-For nearly twenty years (1947 to 1965) she presented these recordings in weekly broadcasts on CKMR radio in Newcastle.
+She compiled three collections of recorded songs: Beaverbrook Collection, Dr. Manny Collection, and North Shore Collection.
+From 1947 to 1968 she presented these recordings in weekly broadcasts on CKMR radio in Newcastle.

-Manny also presented items of historical interest in a weekly newspaper column called "Scenes from an Earlier Day."
+Manny also presented items of historical interest in a weekly newspaper column called "Scenes from an Earlier Day".
 She founded the Miramichi Folksong Festival in 1957 and was the festival director from 1958 to 1969.
 The festival, which still continues, provided additional material for her work.
 In her work she was closely associated with Helen Creighton and Edward D. Ives who worked respectively in neighbouring Nova Scotia and Maine.

+She also completed a series of three volumes chronicling New Brunswick's shipbuilding history.

+In 1961 she was awarded two honorary degrees, one from St. Thomas College in Chatham and the other from the University of New Brunswick.

+In 1966, she was honored by the American Association for State and Local History for her work as a historian and folklorist.
+In 1967 she was awarded a Woman of the Century medal from the National Council of Jewish Women of Canada.
+In 1969 her name was given to a mountain, Mount Manny, in New Brunswick's Historians' Range.